-- Furniture and equipment;19

 - Project Reserves, including, operating reserves, rent-up reserves, insurance reserve, reserve for replacement, and escrow reserves;

 - Contingency fees (construction);

 - Commercial facilities;

 - Rental assistance;

 - Reimbursement of bond transaction fees;

 - Reimbursement of construction interest on an interim or permanent construction loan; and

 - Any other items unallowable under federal cost principals, as stated in 2 C.F.R.
 Part 200 and under the HCDA of 1974.

-11.5 Additional Funding Requirements
+12.5 Additional Funding Requirements

 Accounting of disbursements and projects' expenditures will be ongoing to ascertain that funds are expended according to the terms of the CDBG-DR Agreements.
 This process will help identify those projects that do not comply with deadlines.
-Quarterly, PRHFA will track and report to PRDOH fund commitments and expenditures, and beneficiary information when available.
-This task will be a combined effort between the PRHFA Financing and Tax Credit Department and their Accounting/Pre-Audit Department.
+PRHFA will track and report fund commitments and expenditures, and beneficiary information, when available, to PRDOH on a quarterly basis.
+This task will be a joint effort between the PRHFA Financing and Tax Credit Department and their Accounting/Pre-Audit Department.

-Developers shall commit to the development funding plan (schedule of performance and development budget)20 outlined in their respective CDBG-DR Agreements and must be acceptable to PRHFA, confirming that:
+Developers shall commit to the development funding plan38 (schedule of performance and development budget) outlined in their respective CDBG-DR Agreements, which must be acceptable to PRHFA, and acknowledge that: